hackclub/jams/jams/singles/building-social-media-apps/en-US.md

 ---
-title: 'Building social media apps'
+title: 'Building Your Own Social Media w/ 🔥 Firebase 🏰'
 description: >
     At the end of this jam, you'll create your very own social media app that handles users and posts.
 contributor: 'InternetRamen'